Wage and Hour Laws in South Carolina | Current South Carolina Labor Laws

 South Carolina Equal Pay

-South Carolina does not have specific labor laws regarding equal pay.
+South Carolina labor laws do not specifically address equal pay.
 However, under the federal Equal Pay Act of 1963, two employees of different sexes may not be paid different salaries for the same work, given that they have similar qualifications, experience, and job performance.

 Leave Laws